MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 #### Objectives

 After completing  this lab, you will be able to:
-•	Use ASP.Net Core Static Files including html files, image files and css files
+•	Use ASP.Net Core Static Files including html files, image files and css files.
 •	Create and use custom Middlewares, and use its context information.
-•	Create and use services with ASP .Net Core Build in Dependency Injection
+•	Create and use services with ASP .Net Core Build in Dependency Injection.
-•	Using the MVC pattern with a basic controller
+•	Using the MVC pattern with a basic controller.

 #### Lab Setup